brunocaramelo/brunocaramelo/README.md

 • Delivered ETL pipelines that cut manual processes by 70%

-Specialties: - Specialized in managing organizational change projects.
+- Specialized in managing organizational change projects.

 • Experience with Backend languages such as Java, PHP, NodeJS, SQL, NoSQL.

 • Experience with frontend frameworks such as VueJS, React and Angular.